panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 In the above example, the `response.ok` property is `false` because the response has status `404`.

-If you'd like to throw a rejection on a *bad* HTTP status (outside of the range `200-299`), you can make some adjustements and throw an error manually:
+If you'd like to throw an error on a *bad HTTP status* (outside of the range `200-299`), check the value of `response.ok` property and throw an error manually:

 ```javascript{4-7}
 async function fetchMoviesBadStatus() {